grafana/grafana/docs/sources/dashboards/manage-dashboards/index.md

 ### Shared with me

-The 'Shared with me' section displays folders and dashboards that are directly shared with a user which would otherwise not be visible in the standard dashboards tree.
+The **Shared with me** section displays folders and dashboards that are directly shared with a user which would otherwise not be visible in the standard dashboards tree.
 This is usually because the user doesn't have access to one or more of the parent folders.

 ## Create a dashboard folder